theca11/whack-a-mole/README.md

 ## Installation

-### Installation from Stream Deck store (recommended)
+### Installation from Elgato Marketplace (recommended)

-Go to the [Stream Deck store plugin page](https://apps.elgato.com/plugins/dev.theca11.whack-a-mole) and click the `Install` button.
-Stream Deck will prompt for installation confirmation.
+Go to the [Elgato Marketplace plugin page](https://marketplace.elgato.com/product/whack-a-mole-c322a2db-bcdb-4531-ac6c-28ec05a3372d) and click the `Get` button.
+Follow the steps to download the plugin.

 ### Installation from Github release